bdandy/go-errors/README.md

 Main reason was to create additional methods for better error typing support.

 ## Features
+- Errors as constants
 - `errors.Is` support
 - `xerrors.Wrapper` support with `Unwrap` method
-- `#WithArgs` support to add context arguments for error message, while `errors.Is` still working
+- `String.NewWithArgs` support to add context arguments for error message, while `errors.Is` working
-- Errors as constants
+- `String.NewWithStack` support to store stack trace (untested)
 - IDE highlighting, as type based on strings
--  ...
-Ask for new features.

 ### Show me the code